 So why does insulation work so well?
-Proper insulation prevents drafts that lead to warm air leaking through the walls, windows and ceilings.
+Proper insulation prevents drafts that lead to warm air leaking through the walls, windows, and ceilings.
 Additionally, proper insulation works year round because air remains inside the building regardless of the season (which means less reliance on the air conditioner in the summer as well).

 Identify the Airflow and Improve the Air Quality

 Insulation is a major step to keeping the air inside the building.
-Building owners should also learn how that air moves around the building.
-Stagnant air that is recycled throughout the office lead to poor air quality.
+Building owners should also learn how air moves around the building.
+Stagnant air that is recycled throughout the office leads to poor air quality.
 Plus, this may be why employees need to take a break for some fresh air.

 The first step is to identify and understand how the air flows throughout the office building.
 To take a deep dive into the cause and effects of airflow, then Inspectapedia provides some more depth on the topic.
 To summarize, the following are the major actions that create the building's airflow:

-- human activities – naturally, employees (humans) move throughout the day and create airflow.
+- human activities: Naturally, employees (humans) move throughout the day and create airflow.

-- ventilation systems – note that the vents are not ‘set it and forget it’ because old or dirty systems impact the office air quality if they move contaminated air throughout the office.
+- ventilation systems: Note that the vents are not 'set it and forget it' because old or dirty systems impact the office air quality if they move contaminated air throughout the office.

-- natural and/or chimney effects – the dominant force behind office airflow is the building and office design, including shape, size, stairwells, elevator shafts, etc.
+- natural and/or chimney effects: The dominant force behind office airflow is the building and office design, including shape, size, stairwells, elevator shafts, etc.

-- temperature changes – mother nature is at work on your office because seasonal changes impact air pressure, temperature changes and weather conditions (like wind and rain), which plays with the building airflow.
+- Temperature changes: Mother nature is at work on your office because seasonal changes impact air pressure, temperature changes and weather conditions (like wind and rain), which plays with the building airflow.

 Consider Adding a Revolving Door to Your Office Building